 Caroline began Summerhill Financial services out of a desire to use her financial knowledge to help clients realise their potential as individuals, not to just make money.
 We carefully select our clients to ensure that our goals are aligned.

-We invite you to get to know more about the Principal Caroline Bell, Adviser Alex Perini and Client Service Administrator Margaret Coulter.
+We invite you to get to know more about the Principal Caroline Bell, Director & Senior Adviser Alex Perini and Client Service Administrator Margaret Coulter.

 Licensing, memberships and fees